georgexyz19/inkscapetutorial.org/content/posts/extension13_drawings_for_practice.md

 chapter: 13
 note: Drawings For Practice

-The previous chapters cover most of contents of Inkscape extension development.
+The previous chapters cover most contents of Inkscape extension development.
 This chapter will describe some drawing ideas for practice.

 ## Pythagoras's Theorem